Glossary of Sorority & Fraternity Terms

 Interfraternity Council (IFC)

-The Interfraternity Council (IFC) is the governing body of the Whitman College fraternities providing advocacy, support and judicial oversight for the fraternity community.
+The Interfraternity Council (IFC) is the governing body of the Whitman College fraternities providing advocacy, marketing, support, risk management education and judicial oversight for the fraternity community.

-A Greek Letter organization that has chapters at other colleges and universities around the country.
+A Greek Letter organization that has chapters at other colleges and universities around the country and sometimes in Canada.

 A new member is a person who has gone through the recruitment process and is in the process of becoming an initiated member of the organization.